 Research Assistant Professor of Computer Science

-- 2010, PhD, Computer Science, University of North Carolina at Charlotte
+- 2010, Doctoral Degree, Computer Science, University of North Carolina at Charlotte

 Evan Suma Rosenberg is the Associate Director of the MxR Lab at the Institute for Creative Technologies and a Research Assistant Professor in the Department of Computer Science at the University of Southern California.
 He received his Ph.D. in 2010 from the Department of Computer Science at the University of North Carolina at Charlotte.
 His research focuses on techniques and technologies that can enhance virtual reality and human-computer interfaces, with particular interests in locomotion, perception, and cognition.